btk/nextjs-google-adsense/README.md

 export default App;
 ```

+You can also add the `publisherId` as environment variable as `NEXT_PUBLIC_ADSENSE_PUBLISHER_ID`.
+The environment variable will override the prop if both are set.

 This component will inject the script for AdSense units to be rendered with Next.js's Script `afterInteractive` strategy.

 ## Usage

 You can use automatic placements by Google AdSense or add manual ad units using this package.

-### Auto Ads
+### Auto Ads (Recommended)
-**Recommended** After initializing the AdSense, most effective way for ad unit placements is [Auto Ads](https://support.google.com/adsense/answer/9261307?hl=en).
+After initializing the AdSense, most effective way for ad unit placements is [Auto Ads](https://support.google.com/adsense/answer/9261307?hl=en).
 Gives the best results for most use cases.
 Let Google's $B AI do the placement.

 In order to activate Auto Ads, you need to login your Google AdSense panel and enable it for the particular domain name you are using for your Next.js project.

-> Google AdSense Panel > Ads (Sidebar) > By Side (Tab) > Press Edit icon for your domain > Ad Settings > Expand Auto Ads and enable it > Enable Optimize exiting units
+> Google AdSense Panel > Ads (Sidebar) > By site (Tab) > Press Edit icon for your domain > Ad Settings > Expand Auto Ads and enable it > Enable Optimize exiting units

+Note that, Auto Ads might take a while to show up, and optimize itself depending on user behaviour.

 ### Manual Ad Unit Placement

-In order to place ads manually, use `<ResponsiveAdUnit />` in any of your `pages/` files or components
+In order to place ads manually, use `<ResponsiveAdUnit />` in any of your `pages/` files or components.

+Create a new Display ad unit;

+> Google AdSense Panel > Ads (Sidebar) > By ad unit (Tab) > Display ads > Name your unit, Choose "Responsive" > Create

 ```js
 // pages/index.js